Nouran96/simple_node_travis_ci/README.md

 ## Local Setup

 **_Note_**: This is only needed if you want to run the app locally.
-You don't need to install the dependencies or run the server if you are running the code inside a Docker container.
+You don't need to install the dependencies or run the server if you are running the code inside a Docker container

 - Install dependencies: `npm install`
 - Run server: `node server.js`